 While Yoga has existed for over five thousand years, if you think of modern Yoga as we know it today, one of the first things that comes to mind is the yoga mat.
 More than just a tool we use, it is also metaphor that represents the space where our minds can be free of the daily pressures and stresses of daily life.

-But they are more than that, when it comes to the standing postures, attempting them on other surfaces, such as sand, grass and do on, requires a lot of strength just to stop your feet from sliding apart, and that takes away from the Yoga experience itself, and can even cause problems.
-When bracing yourself to avoid sliding on these kinds of surfaces, extra pressure can be places on joints, especially knees and ankles, and this in turn can cause damage over time, something that the solid footing of the yoga mat avoids.
+Contrary to popular belief by non-yoga-enthusiast, the main purpose of a yoga mat is actually not to absorb shock or provide cushion, but rather to give the yoga practicer a non-sliding and firm place to plant his or her arms, legs, and core.
+Trying to do yoga with the surface moving beneath you will really affect the quality of your workout or session.
+When bracing yourself to avoid sliding on these kinds of surfaces, extra pressure can be placed on joints, especially knees and ankles, and this in turn can cause damage over time, something that the solid footing of the yoga mat avoids.
 That is why the yoga mat we know and love has become such essential equipment from everyone from beginners to the masters.

 There are things that can be done to combat this though, placing the mat on a thin rug can help ease the movement problem, and depending on the carpet, some people do find short sessions bearable without the mat at all.
+There is always the option of finding a place in your home that does not have carpet, but that is easier for some than for others.
 However, for the safest and most effective practice you should be using a mat, so what do you look for?

-The key to finding a good mat that works on carpet is looking for a grippy underside.
-Some mats have pronounced ‘simples’ on the lower side that grip well with the manmade fibers of the carpet and so stay put rather than sliding around, and these are the best bet for using in a carpeted room.
+The key to finding a good mat that works on carpet is looking for a grippy underside that will affix to a variety of surfaces, much in the way that a good, all-weather car tire can find traction in many different conditions.
+Some mats have pronounced ‘dimples’ on the lower side that grip well with the manmade fibers of the carpet and so stay put rather than sliding around, and these are the best bet for using in a carpeted room.
 The other factor is support, mats have a tendency to sink in to the carpet as pressure is applied, however here a thicker mat that has more support can lessen that effect, providing a more stable, safer and more enjoyable yoga experience at home or anywhere there is a carpet.

 The Best Yoga Mats for Carpet